 Connect With Our Cincinnati Office

-No matter where in Ohio your accident occurred, the Law Offices of Shane Smith can help you file a claim for the damages you deserve.
+No matter where in Ohio your accident occurred, Shane Smith Law can help you file a claim for the damages you deserve.
 Connect with us by filling out the form on this page.
 Your initial consultation is free and you won’t owe us a penny until we win your case.
 Reach out to us today.